Father of slain teen weeps for Evelyn Rodriguez

 "What he was saying was what we've been asking for — more resources, for him to support our Suffolk PD," she said.
 "We need change here in our community."

-Millions of dollars in state and federal monies poured into Long Island afterward, with funding being allocated for enforcement and prevention-based initiatives.
+Millions of dollars in state and federal money poured into Long Island afterward, with funding being allocated for enforcement and prevention-based initiatives.
+Rodriguez's acceptance of the police, officials said, can be tied to a safer community with less violence where residents aren't afraid to talk to officers.
+In the two years since the double murders, authorities have made more than 250 gang-related arrests, gotten more than 30 federal indictments and launched multiple gang prevention programs, Suffolk District Attorney Timothy Sini said.

+"Her effect has just been tremendous, tremendous, in such a short time," Suffolk County Police Commissioner Geraldine Hart said Saturday morning in a telephone interview, less than 24 hours after she'd been driving to Cuevas' vigil and saw a report of the crash on her cellphone with an address that matched the site.
+"It's such a shame to think of all the things she could have done if she'd been with us longer."

-Both teens' families were invited to Trump's State of the Union address earlier this year as White House guests and met with the president.
+Both teens' families were invited to Trump's State of the Union address as White House guests and met with the president.

 Trump, who referred to Cuevas and Mickens as "precious girls," said in his speech: "Tonight, everyone in this chamber is praying for you.
 Everyone in America is grieving for you.
 And 320 million hearts are breaking for you.
 We cannot imagine the depth of your sorrow, but we can make sure that other families never have to endure this pain."